pycontribs/ruyaml/README.rst

-If you have the C yaml library and headers installed, as well as the header files for your Python executables then you can use the non-roundtrip but faster C loader en emitter.
+If you have the C yaml library and headers installed, as well as the header files for your Python executables then you can use the non-roundtrip but faster C loader and emitter.

 On Debian systems you should use::